-The most common option is total points scored.
-For example, the Over/Under line for a game between Canada and France may be set at 42.5, so you would need to decide whether the game is likely to feature a total of more or less points than this figure.
-Total marketa can also apply to a number of other lines.
+The most common option is the total points scored.
+For example, the Over/Under line for a game between Canada and France may be set at 42.5, so you would need to decide whether the game is likely to feature a total of more or fewer points than this figure.
+The total market can also apply to a number of other lines.

 You may be able to decide on the number of tries scored, penalties awarded, penalty goals kicked, scrum wins, lineout wins and even drop goals kicked.
-All depends on the sportsbook you choose to go with and we provide you with the best selection from around the web.
+It all depends on the sportsbook you choose to go with and we provide you with the best selection from around the web.

 Rugby World Cup Parlay Betting

-Parlay bets are best utilised across multiple matches, and the most simple scenario is of course picking the winner of two or more different fixtures.
+Parlay bets are best utilized across multiple matches, and the most simple scenario is, of course, picking the winner of two or more different fixtures.